-DOC sighted our boards and want the logo changed.
-They do not want to have reference to DOC on the boards and have given a cease and desist instruction.
+DOC sighted our boards, and they want the logo changed.
+They do not want to have reference to DOC on the boards and have given a cease-and-desist instruction.

 Question was put to the members - do clubs need to remove these boards from the clubs but what to replace them with.
-Do clubs want to produce their own ones or should we do it as a council of clubs?
+Do clubs want to produce their own ones, or should we do it as a council of clubs?
 Pelagic has offered to help with a design and some costs.

-Tim Evans - Tairua Pauanui SFC advised that all references to DOC have been taken off the references but this does raise the point as to how we promote tagging.
+Tim Evans - Tairua Pauanui SFC advised that all references to DOC have been taken off the references, but this does raise the point as to how we promote tagging.

-DN - Tauranga SFC - Tauranga has a board.
+Derek Nielsen - Tauranga SFC - Tauranga has a board.
 This is a standard catch board with a hook over that highlights tag and release.

-WM - Tairua Pauanui SFC - a board stands out and shows the history.
+Warren Maher - Tairua Pauanui SFC - a board stands out and shows the history.
 He would like to see the boards continue.

-GMcI - Mercury Bay GFC - their board hasn't been used for a while although the concept is good it does need modernising.
+Gordon McIvor - Mercury Bay GFC - their board hasn't been used for a while although the concept is good it does need modernising.

-Brett Bensemann - has a historical board but is willing to look at another board.
+Brett Bensemann - Tautuku Dunedin & Haast FC- has a historical board but is willing to look at another board.
 MPI has not offered to pay to change them.

-PS - Whangarei - sponsor not hard to find.
+Pete Saul - Whangarei - sponsor not hard to find.